Pastoria: Recent works

 In Gregory Maguire's revisionist Oz novels Wicked: The Life and Times of the Wicked Witch of the West and Son of a Witch, "Pastorius" was the widower of Ozma the Bilious, who died from an apparently accidental poisoning, and father to Ozma Tippetarius, who was approximately the same age as Elphaba.
 As Ozma Tippetarius was too young to take the throne when her mother died, Pastorius ruled as Ozma Regent until the monarchy was overthrown by the Wizard.
 Pastorius died during his subsequent imprisonment.

-Thomas W. Olson's book of the musical, The Marvelous Land of Oz demonstrates the playwright's knowledge of L. Frank Baum's original stage musical, by having Glinda respond "That is the popular belief" to the Scarecrow's "Isn't Pastoria dead and gone?" (which was not phrased as a question in the novel).

-King Pastoria appeared in Emerald City portrayed by Sorel Kembe.
-This version has the first name of Samuel and has a wife named Katherine.
+King Pastoria appeared in the 2017 NBC series Emerald City portrayed by Sorel Kembe.
+This version has Pastoria as a family name.
+His first name is Samuel and he has a wife named Katherine.
 A flashback showed that King Pastoria fought against the Beast Forever even when it was in the form of a giant tidal wave that killed a lot of witches.
 He and Katherine were later killed by Eamonn during the Wizard of Oz's ascension.